Eleanor Calvert: Later life

 In 1792, Eleanor, David and their family left Abingdon (which had become part of the District of Columbia) and moved to David's plantation and mill known as Hope Park in Fairfax County.
 About ten years later, they moved to Ossian Hall near Annandale, also in Fairfax County.

-Eleanor died on September 28, 1811 at age 53 at Tudor Place, the home of her daughter, Martha Parke Custis Peter, in Georgetown, District of Columbia.
+Calvert died on September 28, 1811, at age 53 at Tudor Place, the home of her daughter, Martha Parke Custis Peter, in Georgetown, District of Columbia.
 She was originally buried at Col. William Alexander's Effingham Plantation in Prince William County, Virginia.

 She was reinterred in Page's Chapel, St. Thomas' Church, Croom, Maryland, following the War of 1812 near the graves of her parents.
 Her resting place remained unmarked until a limestone grave slab was installed in the chapel floor in autumn 2008.